amalp12/TIcTacToeV1.1/README.md

 # TIcTacToeV1.0

-run Game
+How to use: run Game.py

-Requirements : tkinter, Pillow, Random
+Requirements : Modules used - tkinter, Pillow, Random

+Sources:
-ClearAll Fuction used to clear a tkinter window is bases on a stack overflow answer https://stackoverflow.com/questions/45905665/is-there-a-way-to-clear-all-widgets-from-a-tkinter-window-in-one-go-without-refe
+ClearAll Fuction used to clear a tkinter window is based on a stack overflow answer https://stackoverflow.com/questions/45905665/is-there-a-way-to-clear-all-widgets-from-a-tkinter-window-in-one-go-without-refe